zhol0777/is-this-good/SWITCHES.md

 Made somewhat famous by a certain internet video, some praise it as a "thock" and tactile king.
 Made up of the housing of a panda and an Halo stem, the combination of leaves and stems creates a large rounded tactile bump.
 Drop notoriously has lied about its past in terms of materials, factory lubrication, and the original destroyed molds of the Invyr panda being somehow mysteriously found in the back.
 At this moment, these are severely overpriced for other competing switches on the market that fill its certain role.
 Too many clones and mold variations have passed for us to really say if this is a true holy panda anymore, if you really want one, some recommend buying YOK pandas to assemble yourself.
 Boba U4Ts and JWK/Durock T1s are a great alternative.
 Also beware of such clones that promise to be a Holy Panda such as Fekers or Holy Toms.

+## Haimu

+Formerly transliterated as "Homoo", new player to the West, already making some switches for some OEM.
+Decent factory lube with occasional spring ping or spring crunch.
+Otherwise, they're pretty nice stock!
+They have an interesting sound dampening technique where instead of using some silicone or foam gasket to dampen the impact of switch hitting plastic, part of the stem on the top and bottom has some bendy piece of plastic that bends when it absorbs the impact of colliding with the top or bottom housing.
+For the most part, based on pricing with Geon, CannonKeys, and whoever sells Haimu Sea Salt Lemons on AliExpress, you should not pay much more than 30 cents USD per switch.

+## Other players

+The switch market is constantly expanding, and I don't know less about the less prominent manufacturers than I'd be comfortable with writing about.
+Leobog and Haimu have recently come to my attention, Aflion's growing popular as a manufacturer among vendors who love to do the whole "switch-named-after-food-from-low-MOQ-manufacturer" thing, LCET